No Text No Humans

 We see uninhabited spaces and lifeless exteriors, impossibly clean and eerily clinical.
-With not a spot to be seen, they are too perfect to be true.
-And actually they are: These spaces aren’t real, these are not photographs of actual locations; they are constructions.
+With not a spot to be seen, they seem too perfect to be true.
+And actually, they are: these spaces aren’t real — these are not photographs of actual locations; they are constructions.

 Demand is as much a sculptor as he is a photographer.
-What we see is built out of paper and cardboard.
-He often reconstructs places of historical or cultural significance: The last studio of Jackson Pollock; the office where Bill Gates founded Microsoft; the Paris underpass where Princess Diana crashed; a diving board recalling the 1936 Berlin Olympics.
+What we see in his images is built from paper and cardboard.
+He often reconstructs places of historical or cultural significance: the last studio of Jackson Pollock; the office where Bill Gates founded Microsoft; the Paris underpass where Princess Diana crashed; a diving board recalling the 1936 Berlin Olympics.
 Demand has not visited most of these locations – his paper structures are frequently based on news photographs in widespread circulation and are reflections on our collective ‘media memory’.
 These scenes contain entire histories, but, at the same time, their non-specific nature leaves them open to other interpretations.